“Hello. Paul here."

 The Greek word for exiled is anathema, often translated as “cursed.”
 Many Bible experts said the idea is similar to a “ban” in the Old Testament.
 When something was considered banned by God, the Jews destroyed it.
 That’s what happened when the Jews returned home from exile in Egypt and they came to the city of Jericho.
 They considered this city “banned,” so they destroyed it and everyone inside of it.
 Declaring someone cursed essentially declared them as guilty and then placed them in front of God, who would hold them accountable for what they had done.

-Often translated as “cursed.”
+The original Greek word, anathema, is often translated as “cursed.”
 See footnote 1:8.

 The Greek word Paul uses to describe this is apokalypsis, often translated “revelation.”
 This word might refer to the message itself.
 But most Bible experts seem to think Paul was referring to the manner in which he got the message.
 “All of a sudden, a light beam hit him.
 It came from out of the sky and lit up the area all around him… Saul [Paul] said, ‘Who are you, sir?’
 The voice replied, ‘I’m Jesus, the one you’re treating like a criminal’” (Acts 9:3, 5).

 It’s unclear exactly where Paul went.
-Arabia could refer to what is now Syria, Jordan, Egypt, and other Middle Eastern countries East of what is now Israel.
+Arabia could refer to what is now Syria, Jordan, Egypt, and other Middle Eastern countries east of what is now Israel.
 Why Paul went there is also a mystery.
 One popular theory is that he went there to spend some time alone rethinking his religion and studying his Bible to see how Jesus fits into the story.
 When he later started his public ministry, he taught about how the prophets had predicted Jesus.

 Paul grew up in the Roman province of Cilicia, in the city of Tarsus (Acts 21:39).